en

 Ancient Kabuki paint

-By the Kamakura Period (1185-1333), the kimono became an everyday clothing choice.
-In this period wearing kimono in layers became trendy fashion and the people developed an ability to blend colors harmoniously.
+By the Kamakura Period (1185-1333), the Kimono became an everyday clothing choice.
+In this period wearing Kimono in layers became a trendy fashion and people developed an ability to blend colors harmoniously.

-But it was not until the Meiji Period (1868-1912) that the clothing item we know began to be called kimono.
-Although at this time, Japan was heavily influenced by foreign cultures and the use of the kimono gave way to western clothing.
+But it wasn’t until the Meiji Period (1868-1912) that the clothing item we now know as the Kimono began to be called by that name.
+Although during this period, Japan was heavily influenced by foreign cultures and the use of the Kimono gave way to western clothing.

-Kimono has a long history, of over 1,000 years, and nowadays it continues to be worn.
-Surprisingly, by more and more young people and also foreigners, who are attracted by the beauty of this unique garment.
-They are starting to define new and unique styles, sometimes combining kimono with western clothing.
+Kimono boasts a history of over 1,000 years, and still nowadays it continues to be worn.
+Interestingly, it is now being embraced not only by the younger generations but also by foreigners, who are attracted by the beauty of this unique garment.
+They are starting to define new and unique styles, sometimes combining Kimono with Western clothing.

-From the extremely informal to the most formal kimono, there are a wide range of types of kimono style:
+From the extremely informal to the most formal Kimono, there is a wide range of types of Kimono style:

 Furisode – 振袖